 When consumers hit the keyboard to find a business or product/service, they’re more likely to spend their dollars in the local area.
 Why take a road trip just to get a haircut, or pay online shipping fees when a local boutique has what you need?

-If your client wants to rank well in local search, they need consistent NAP data, website, hours, and more across all major listing directories.
+If you want to rank well in local search, you need consistent NAP data, website, hours, and more across all major listing directories.
 This is essential for search engines to validate them as a credible local business.

 The more accurate and consistent data there is about the business across the web, the more search engines will trust the validity of the business.
 And the more the search engines trust the business, the higher they will rank in local SERPs (Search Engine Results Page).